10 Baseball Awards You Have Probably Never Heard Of

 3. Lou Gehrig Award

 This award is the only officially sanctioned MLB award given out by a fraternity.
-Lou was a member of Phi Delta Theta and following Lou's battle with amyotrophic lateral sclerosis (or ALS which is also known as Lou Gehrig's disease), they began handing out the award to the player that most epitomizes the character of Lou.
-Gehrig was known as an iron man in the sport, playing in 2,130 consecutive games; a record that would stand until broken by Cal Ripken, Jr. 56 years later.
+Lou was a member of Phi Delta Theta, and following his battle with amyotrophic lateral sclerosis (or ALS, which is also known as Lou Gehrig's disease), they began handing out the award to the player that most epitomizes the character of Lou.
+Gehrig was known as an iron man in the sport, playing in 2,130 consecutive games—a record that would stand until it was broken by Cal Ripken, Jr. 56 years later.

-First handed out in 1955, qualifications for the award include community involvement and philanthropy.
-The award, which is a plaque with the likeness of Gehrig on it and the engraved names of every recipient, is located in the Baseball Hall of Fame and Museum in Cooperstown, NY.
+The award was first handed out in 1955, and qualifications include community involvement and philanthropy.
+The award itself, which is a plaque with the likeness of Gehrig on it and the engraved names of every recipient, is located in the Baseball Hall of Fame and Museum in Cooperstown, NY.

 4. Warren C. Giles Trophy

 Warren Giles was a baseball man from an early age.
 In his 20s, he took a job as a minor league general manager for no pay.
 He then proceeded to take the team from worst to first in two seasons.
 He became the general manager of the Cincinnati Reds and is credited with turning that team into a champion.

 He was considered for baseball commissioner, but Ford Frick was ultimately chosen after Giles took himself out of contention.
 Giles succeeded Frick as National League president and held that post until his retirement in 1969.
 He was instrumental in the expansion of baseball and an advocate of keeping the game aligned with the times.
 He was enshrined into the Baseball Hall of Fame in 1979.

 The trophy named in his honor is given to the winner of the National League Championship Series—a fitting tribute to a man that served the league for so long with such distinction.